 - How cold does it get in Sapa?
 For the first couple of days it was actually alright – I was down to a t-shirt during the days and I wore jandals (flip-flops) at night without getting cold feet.
 The last couple of days were freezing though and it’s the only place in Southeast Asia that I’ve seen snow.

 - Do I need to do a multi-day trek?
 There are plenty of villages within 3 – 10 kilometres of Sapa which make for fairly easy day hikes.
 You can often also get a xe om (motorcycle taxi) on the way back.
 A lot of people do multiday treks which includes a night or 2 in a local home stay.
 I’m not a big fan of “minority village tourism” so didn’t really have much interest in that sort of thing, but if you’re into that I think it’s a good place to do it.
+Check out some of these tours on Get Your Guide to see some examples, or just book once you’re in town (which will be cheaper).

 - How do you get to Sapa?
 I took a night bus from Hanoi which set me back around $10.
 A lot of people take the night train but at around $40 it’s expensive.
 The bus took less than 6 hours so it might be worth travelling during the day.